High Risk Breast Lesions

 • Note skin thickening on left picture

-• Lesions that are associated with cancer and require an excision when they show up on biopsy
+• Lesions that are associated with cancer and usually require an excision when they show up on biopsy

 • ALD